Difference Between Equivalence Point And End Point

 Equivalence Point: The Ideal Stoichiometric Ratio

 The equivalence point is the theoretical point in a titration where the amount of titrant added is exactly enough to completely neutralize the analyte.
 At this point, the moles of titrant are stoichiometrically equivalent to the moles of analyte, according to the balanced chemical equation for the reaction.
+Here's one way to look at it: if you are titrating a strong acid with a strong base, the equivalence point is when the moles of acid equal the moles of base.
 It is a purely theoretical value that can be calculated based on the stoichiometry of the reaction.
-For example, if you are titrating a strong acid with a strong base, the equivalence point is when the moles of acid equal the moles of base.
 In an ideal scenario, this would result in a neutral solution with a pH of 7.

 End Point: The Experimental Indicator Signal